© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Abercanaid haystack boiler is a scheduled monument protected by Cadw under reference GM572.
 View the official record →

-Abercanaid haystack boiler is a post-medieval industrial structure located in Wales, designated as a scheduled ancient monument under the reference GM572.
+Abercanaid haystack boiler is a stack boiler of nineteenth-century industrial design, located in Wales and registered as a scheduled ancient monument under Cadw reference GM572.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM572.

 Abercanaid haystack boiler dates from the post medieval/modern period, and is classified as a haystack boiler.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Abercanaid haystack boiler is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM572.